rhodyprog4ds/BrownFall21/_sources/assignments/07-decision-tree.md

   - skill
 * - fit a decision tree
   - classification (2)
-* - apply a decsion tree to get predictions
+* - apply a decision tree to get predictions
   - classification (2)
-* - inpterpret the model assumed by a decision tree
+* - interpret the model assumed by a decision tree
   - classification (2)
 * - use multiple metrics evaluate performance
   - evaluate (2)